Jaydon Mickens: Oakland Raiders

 Mickens signed with the Oakland Raiders as an undrafted free agent on May 12, 2016.
-He was waived by the Raiders on September 3, 2016, and was signed to the practice squad the next day.
+He was waived by the Raiders on September 3, and was signed to the practice squad the next day.
 After spending the entire 2016 season on the practice squad, he signed a reserve/future contract with the Raiders on January 9, 2017.
-He was waived by the team on September 2, 2017.
+Mickens was waived by the team on September 2.

 Jacksonville Jaguars (first stint)

 On September 19, 2017, Mickens signed with the Jacksonville Jaguars' practice squad.
-He was promoted to the active roster on October 21, 2017.
+He was promoted to the active roster on October 21.
 In Week 9, against the Cincinnati Bengals, he recorded a 63-yard punt return touchdown in the fourth quarter in a 23–7 win, earning him American Football Conference (AFC) Special Teams Player of the Week.
 In Week 14, Mickens had a 72-yard punt return, but was stopped on the one-yard line, which set up a touchdown to give the Jaguars a 14-point lead over the Seattle Seahawks, again winning AFC Special Teams Player of the Week honors.
 As a receiver, he recorded one reception prior to Week 15, but had four for 61 yards and two second quarter touchdowns in a 45–7 win over the Houston Texans.

 On October 15, 2018, Mickens was placed on injured reserve after suffering a fractured ankle in Week 6.

 Carolina Panthers

 On July 24, 2019, Mickens was signed by the Carolina Panthers.
-He was waived during final roster cuts on August 30, 2019.
+He was waived during final roster cuts on August 30.

 Tampa Bay Buccaneers

-On December 19, 2019, Mickens was signed to the Tampa Bay Buccaneers practice squad.
-He was promoted to the active roster on December 24, 2019.
-He was waived on July 31, 2020, but re-signed on August 9.
-He was placed on the reserve/COVID-19 list by the team on November 14, 2020, and activated on November 30.
-He was waived on December 7, 2020, and re-signed to the practice squad two days later.
-On December 30, 2020, Mickens was signed to the active roster.
+On December 19, 2019, Mickens was signed to the Tampa Bay Buccaneers' practice squad.
+He was promoted to the active roster on December 24.
+Mickens was waived by Tampa Bay on July 31, 2020, but re-signed on August 9.
+He was placed on the reserve/COVID-19 list by the team on November 14, and activated on November 30.
+Mickens was waived on December 7, and re-signed to the practice squad two days later.
+On December 30, Mickens was signed to the active roster.
 Mickens was the Buccaneers' kick returner for Super Bowl LV, a 31–9 victory over the Kansas City Chiefs.

 On August 31, 2021, Mickens was released by the Buccaneers and re-signed to the practice squad.
-He was signed to the active roster on September 10, 2021.
-He was waived on October 18 and re-signed to the practice squad.
+He was signed to the active roster on September 10.
+Mickens was waived on October 18 and re-signed to the practice squad.